 Welcome to the US Coast Guard Auxiliary’s Recreational Boating Safety Outreach Directorate.
 We’re the part of the Auxiliary that works with other organizations to promote safe boating.
-This is a big site, so we’ll start with a few items you’re probably looking for (or should be).
-You can also click the links in the left-hand column to visit our main blog page, document library, and other resources.
-If you can’t find what you need here, you can check out the Coast Guard Office of Boating Safety, which houses another trove of safe boating information.
+Here are a few items you’re probably looking for (or should be):

-Is your organization interested in collaborating with the Coast Guard Auxiliary to teach and encourage boating safety?
-Take a look at our Boating Safety Partnerships wiki and see what we can do together.
+If your organization would like to collaborate with the Coast Guard Auxiliary to teach and encourage boating safety, take a look at our Boating Safety Partnerships wiki and see what we can do together.